For information on the appropriate PPE required for your organization’s environment, please review the ALBERTA HEALTH SERVICES BEST

 Each Agency must review their existing PPE inventory and continue to source PPE materials through local sources as best as possible.

-When your PPE supplies are running low, you can submit a REQUEST FORM with the Provincial Emergency Social Services Emergency Coordination Center at the following website:
+When your PPE supplies are running low, you can submit a Request Form with the Provincial Emergency Social Services Emergency Coordination Center

 T o assist triaging the requests, please ensure to indicate the following :